What Is The Difference Between Garmin Echomap And Humminbird Helix Fish Finder Series?

 LakeVu and BlueChart maps are built with Navionics data, and come with contour lines with up to 1’ resolution.
 In contrast to this, the Humminbird basemap only has contour lines with 10’ to 20’ resolution.

-Bottom line: If mapping is important to you, then the Garmin Echomap units come with much better preloaded maps than the Helix units.
+Bottom line: If mapping is important to you, then our test results show that the Garmin Echomap units come with much better preloaded maps than the Helix units.

 With that being said, keep in mind that all units in both series come with a MicroSD port, which means you can readily add LakeMaster or SmartStrike premium maps to your Helix unit after purchase.